Migrate from Nextjs Pages to App Router

 Upgrading your Next.js project

-Welcome to our detailed guide on migrating from Next.js's traditional Pages Router to the new App Router.
+Let’s migrate from Next.js’s traditional Pages Router to the new App Router.
 This migration is designed to bring your application into a new age of routing efficiency and flexibility.
-The App Router enhances the developer experience by offering improved file system-based routing capabilities and uses the new React Server Components among other things.
+The App Router improves the developer experience by offering better file system-based routing capabilities and the new React Server Components among other things.

 You can quickly check with npm by running: